 - Your computer monitor should be positioned directly in front of you, at, or slightly, below eye level (certainly not to the side or above the level of your eyes).

 - Your chair should be situated as close to the desk as possible.

 - Actively practise holding yourself in good posture during sitting and check your position regularly to ensure you have not resumed slouching.

-- Regular breaks from sitting are recommended with standing, walking or lying and should occur regularly enough to prevent any onset of pain.
+- Regular breaks from sitting are recommended with standing, walking or lying (in optimal posture) and should occur regularly enough to prevent any onset of pain.

 - It is good practise to regularly switch the side of your body you use to perform various tasks to maintain balance and give one side of your body a break from repetitive or prolonged stress (e.g. use the mouse in your left and right hands equally)